Roger Figueras

-Roger Figueras Ballart (born 5 April 1997) is a Spanish professional footballer who plays for Lleida Esportiu as a central defender.
+Roger Figueras Ballart (born 5 April 1997) is a Spanish professional footballer who plays as a centre-back for Italian Serie D club Paganese.

 Club career

-Born in Valls, Tarragona, Catalonia, Figueras represented Gimnàstic de Tarragona as a youth.
+Born in Valls, Tarragona, Catalonia, Figueras represented FC Barcelona and Gimnàstic de Tarragona as a youth.
 On 20 August 2016 he made his senior debut with the reserves, starting in a 1–1 Tercera División home draw against EC Granollers.

 On 7 August 2017, Figueras renewed his contract until 2020.
 He made his professional debut on 30 September of the following year, starting in a 1–3 home loss against Deportivo de La Coruña in the Segunda División.

 On 23 July 2020, Figueras signed for AE Prat of the Segunda División B.